In the context of transcription, what is the primary function of ... | Study Prep in Pearson+

 1

-Recall that transcription involves creating an RNA strand complementary to the DNA template strand, meaning RNA polymerase reads the DNA and builds RNA accordingly.
+Recall that transcription involves creating an RNA strand that is complementary to the DNA template strand, ensuring the genetic information is accurately transferred.

 Conclude that the primary function of RNA polymerase is to synthesize an RNA strand complementary to the DNA template by catalyzing phosphodiester bond formation.